hedersantos/s3_sync/README.md

 Synchronize entire folders from local machine to a given AWS S3 Bucket.

-Feel free to contribute and suggest improvements to it.
+Feel free to contribute and suggest improvements to this project.

 ### Prerequisites